 This course explores issues such as the discovery of childhood and adolescence, the development and expressions of youth culture in different societies including the United States, Britain, Japan, Canada, as well as youth cultures in Hong Kong.
-Assessment: 60% coursework, 40% examination.

 SOCI2067.
 Crime and the media (6 credits)